 To understand the principle in more detail, it helps to look at a standard transformer.
 The key element is the so-called "attention mechanism".
 An attention layer recognises which input data - for example, which words in a sentence - are relevant to the task at hand.
 A conventional transformer is a deep stack of attention layers executed in parallel, so-called multi-head attention layers.

-At the end of each of these layers, there is a feed-forward network (FFN) in the standard architecture.
+At the end of each of these layers, in the standard architecture, there is a Feedforward Neural Network(FFN).
 This FFN reassembles the outputs of the different "heads".And this is exactly where the Switch Transformer comes in.
 It replaces this aggregation module with several FFNs.
 They are the "experts".If data is now sent through the model, the model activates exactly one expert for each element in the input.
 In other words: During a forward pass, a switch transformer uses about as many parameters as a standard transformer with the same number of layers - although it has many times the parameters of the standard transformer.
 In addition, there are the routing parameters, but these are negligible in terms of the computing power required.

 It remains to explain how the experts are selected.
 The process is based on a simple sequence of operations:

-- The numerical representation of the individual words, x, is realised with a routing matrix Wᵣ (a learnable parameter that is trained along with the rest of the model) to obtain a score for each expert: scores = x * W. The W denotes a matrix of learnable parameters that are trained together with the rest of the model.
+- The numerical representation of the individual words, x, is realised with a routing matrix -ᵣ (a learnable parameter that is trained along with the rest of the model) to obtain a score for each expert: scores = x * W. The - denotes a matrix of learnable parameters that are trained together with the rest of the model.

 - The scores are normalised to a probability distribution so that they sum to 1 across all experts: p = softmax(scores).